By Latitude · March 23, 2026

 Teams that find their production failures consistently outrunning their eval set are experiencing the gap between manual eval maintenance and production reality.
 The eval set was built from the team’s assumptions about how the agent would fail; production keeps generating failures the team didn’t anticipate.
 Manual processes for converting production incidents into eval cases are too slow to close this gap at scale.

-That closed loop — observe → annotate → issue tracking → automatic eval generation → eval quality measurement — is what distinguishes a quality infrastructure from a monitoring add-on.
-The platforms that have it, and the platforms that don't, will determine how well your team can answer the question that matters most in production AI: not "what did the agent do?" but "what will it break next, and do our tests catch it?"
+That closed loop — Observe → Understand → Refine, then a shipped fix — is what distinguishes quality infrastructure from a monitoring add-on.
+The platforms that have it, and the platforms that don’t, will determine how well your team can answer the question that matters most in production AI: not “what did the agent do?” but “what will it break next, do our tests catch it, and how fast can we fix it?”

 Frequently Asked Questions